openvinotoolkit/openvino/docs/ops/broadcast_rules.md

 ## Description

-Broadcast allows to perform element-wise operation for inputs with different shapes.
-Smaller input is *stretched* into an array with the same shape as the larger input.
-As a result both inputs have compatible shapes.
+Broadcast allows to perform element-wise operation for inputs of arbitrary number of dimensions.
+There are 2 types of broadcasts supported: Numpy and PDPD.

 ## Rules